memelissa/ucsd-cse12-sp22.github.io/syllabus.md

 that we will not adjust the scale to make it harder to get a better grade.
 We will not adjust the scale for individual students.

-In addition, you must average **65%** on on the programming assessments (exams) in order to pass the course.
+In addition, you must average **65%** on the programming assessments (exams) in order to pass the course.

 <h3>Problem Sessions – Lecture</h3>

-Most course content will be presented asynchronously through videos and readings, with associated interactive activities.
-Lectures will involve problem solving with your classmates.
-Participation is not required at problem-solving sections, but it is highly encouraged.
+Most lecture content will be presented asynchronously through videos and readings.
+These will come with associated weekly quizzes that are due on the following Monday at the start of our originally-scheduled lecture time.
+The quizzes are required work to demonstrate your consistent engagement with the material.

+In our originally-scheduled lecture time, we will have an opportunity for live questions, clarifications, and some prompts for you to work on beyond the assigned reading and videos.
+Attendance is encouraged but not required.

+Recordings of relevant classwide discussions will be posted after the meetings, though the selected videos/reading for the given day are the official “lecture” for that day.

 **In-person sessions** will be led during the normally-scheduled lecture times in the normally-scheduled room, led by the instructor.
 These sessions will be